Local & State

 It hasn’t turned out that way.

-Research by Janni Sorensen, a UNC Charlotte professor, and Melissa Currie of Texas A&M University found the so-called affordable housing subdivision boom from the late 1990s to the Great Recession of 2007 did not improve life for lower-income households.
+Research by Janni Sorensen, a UNC Charlotte professor, and Melissa Currie of Texas Tech University found the so-called affordable housing subdivision boom from the late 1990s to the Great Recession of 2007 did not improve life for lower-income households.
 They characterize the neighborhoods and government policies that allowed them as “repackaged urban renewal” – often built without adequate planning near negative assets, such as former industrial sites, or environmental contamination.

 Sorensen, who works with homeowners’ groups in West Charlotte, and before that in East St. Louis, Illinois, has seen the impact of substandard planning on communities.
 Most of the damage has been done in predominantly black new developments like Windy Ridge in West Charlotte, which were hit by large-scale foreclosures during the Great Recession and have yet to fully recover.

 “These houses, when you zoom in on them, they look like the American dream,” Sorensen said.
 “Small houses, the kind of picket fence dream that comes true at a very affordable price, but the reality is that this was not once people moved in.”

 The type of home construction and amenities also have an impact on a community’s prospects.
 Shoddy craftsmanship drives down home values, said Ricky Hall, a West Boulevard Corridor activist and Reid Park resident.
 So does a dearth of shopping, schools or other assets that attract residents long-term.